JeffreyYou/Fast-Realibal-FTP/README.md

 # Fast and Reliable File Transfer Protocol
 ## Why This
+### Traditional FTP

-The traditional FTP protocol performs well under most circumstances.
+The traditional FTP protocol is efficient in most scenarios.

-However, when the network environment is poor, its performance deteriorates significantly.
-Since TCP-based FTP uses an exponential back-off mechanism, it decreases the transmission rate when it assumes the network link is congested,
+However, when faced with an unstable network environment, its efficacy wanes considerably.
+This is largely due to the TCP-based FTP's exponential back-off mechanism, which curtails the transmission rate upon detecting network congestion

+### UDP-based FTP
-This **UDP-based** file transfer protocol solves the problem.
+This **UDP-based** file transfer protocol is an alternative solution.

-It employs multi-threading to ensure reliable file transfers from server to client, delivering excellent performance even in high-congestion and high-loss network conditions.
+Leveraging multi-threading, this protocol guarantees dependable file transfers between server and client, delivering excellent performance even in high-congestion and high-loss network conditions.

 ## Quick Start
 ### Server Setup